Robb Stark – Night’s Silver Wolf King

 Where are Robb Stark’s remains?

-Before we look at any of these possibilities, we must tackle the question of where Robb Stark’s remains could be.
 Not a word has been said about his corpse since the Red Wedding.
 Though I have not discovered any concrete evidence for either, two likely locations come to mind: The Twins or the Dreadfort.
 Both Roose Bolton and Walder Frey are cunning men who might want to keep the bones (or preserved body) of the King in the North as a bargaining tool, a trophy or for some other sinister purpose.
 In the past, the Boltons flayed their slain enemies and there is many a gruesome account of ancient Boltons wearing the skins of Starks as cloaks.
 Though the practice of flaying is long since forbidden, Ramsay Bolton relishes it, submits Theon to it and flays the unfortunate girls he hunts down with his hounds.
 Roose definitely makes Robb feel uneasy in this regard:

 Lord Roose never says a word, he only looks at me, and all I can think of is that room they have in the Dreadfort, where the Boltons hang the skins of their enemies.”